strangiato/pipenv-s2i-example/README.md

 # Pipenv and S2i: A Better Developer Experience for Python Containers

-When starting down the path to learning Python, developers are
+When starting down the path to learning Python and attempting to containerize a Python application, there are a number of challenges developers may face when building and maintaining containerized Python applications.
+In this article, we will discuss some of the common problems Python developers may commonly face and how the development experience can be improved with Pipenv and S2i.

 ## The Shortcomings of Pip

-`pip` is an incredibly simple tool that enables developers to easily install packages in their environment but that simplicity creates several problems that make it easy for both new and experienced developers to unknowingly introduce problems for themselves later on.
+`pip` is an incredibly simple and powerful tool that enables developers to easily install packages in their environment but that simplicity creates several problems that make it easy for both new and experienced developers to unknowingly introduce problems for themselves later on.

 The first challenge developers often face when attempting to containerize their application is understanding exactly what packages they need to install in their container.
-Developers may have installed several different tools in their environment during development and reverse engineering which packages are needed, which are dependencies, or which are left over from other projects (more on this later).
+Developers may have installed several different tools in their environment during development and reverse engineering which packages are needed, which are dependencies, or which are left over from other projects (more on this later) can be challenging.

 The `requirements.txt` file is a common pattern python developers will use for tracking what packages need to be installed in their container.
 It is a simple solution that at first glance appears to solve the problem, simply requiring the execution of `pip install -r requirements.txt` in the container build process.
-However, several problems can still occur with a requirements.txt file.
+However, several problems can still occur with a `requirements.txt` file.

 One issue is that developers must manually track what packages need to be added to the requirements file.
-This creates a fairly minor burden on the developer to ensure that as they install packages they record those changes in the requirements file.
+This creates a fairly minor burden on the developer to ensure that as they install packages they record those changes in the requirements file but still leaves room for error.

 Another issue with the requirements file is with tracking dependencies of packages a developer installs.
 I may specify package `a` in my requirements file which then installs package `b` for me automatically.
 This may work perfectly today but unbeknownst to me, I have potentially introduced a future dependency problem.
 Package `a` defines the requirement for `b` as simply `b>=1.0.0` and does not specify an upper limit of the dependency version.
 At some point package `b` releases an update which removes a feature that `a` is using and now my application is breaking.

 We can try and work around this by simply pinning all of the packages our application needs, dependencies and all with something like `pip freeze > requirements.txt`.
-That does get all of your dependencies but you need to make sure you are freezing from a clean environment with no extra packages such or even dev tools installed.
+That does get all of your dependencies but you need to make sure you are freezing from a clean environment with no extra packages or dev tools installed.

 ## Introducing Pipenv, Pipfile, and Pipfile.lock

 Pipenv attempts to solve many of these problems and should feel familiar to developers familiar with `npm` in the node ecosystem.  `pipenv` replaces `pip` as the tool developers use to install packages.
-Unlike tools like `conda`, `pipenv` installs the same packages available from pypi.org but just replaces `pip` on your local environment.
+Unlike tools like `conda`, `pipenv` installs the same packages available from pypi.org that are available with `pip`.

-To get `pipenv` you can just install it with `pip install pipenv`.
-Once `pipenv` is installed you are ready to start installing packages.
+To get `pipenv` you can install it with `pip install pipenv`.
+Once `pipenv` is installed you are ready to start installing additional packages specific to your project.
 Where you might have run `pip install requests` before you can instead run `pipenv install requests` to get the exact same package.
 When running `pipenv` in a project for the first time you will immediately see it create a file called `Pipfile`.
 The `Pipfile` for our environment will look something like this:

 *Pipfile:*
 ```